climaxjs/climax/README.md

   :hamburger:.<br>
 - **Cross-Platform Build & Release**<br>
-  Generate and release cross-platform signed binaries in a matter of minutes with just a little bit of config, whether it inludes a npm package or not.<br>
+  Generate and release cross-platform signed binaries in a matter of minutes with just a little bit of config, whether it includes a npm package or not.<br>
 - **Auto-Update Feature**<br>
   Adding auto-update capabilities to your CLI clients has never been that easy: it is already implemented to work with your CI.
 And it's obviously fully secured.<br>